IBM-Bluemix-Docs/security-advisor/caveonix.md

 # Caveonix
 {: #setup-caveonix}

 Caveonix RiskForesight is a multi-tenant cyber and compliance risk management platform for hybrid cloud.
 The platform provides the ability to detect, predict, and act on potential issues by providing continuous automated monitoring and analysis of cloud workloads.
-By creating an integration between Cavenoix and {{site.data.keyword.security-advisor_short}}, you can manage the security of all of your {{site.data.keyword.cloud_notm}} services in the {{site.data.keyword.security-advisor_short}} even if you use Caveonix to monitor for risk.
+If you work with Caveonix, you can create an integration between Cavenoix and {{site.data.keyword.security-advisor_short}}, to see the findings for all of your IBM Cloud resources in the {{site.data.keyword.security-advisor_short}} dashbaord.
 {: shortdesc}

+## Understanding Caveonix findings
+{: #understand-caveonix}

 When you configure the connection, two cards are created in your dashboard that summarize the findings from Caveonix.